 As co-founders of Primary and as parents ourselves, we are deeply committed to sustainability and our collective stewardship of the planet.
 From the fabrics we source, to the manufacturing partners we choose, to the packaging of our products, we’ve consistently raised our standards and are excited to share all our progress over the last eight years with you.
 Because it isn’t just about the clothing we make for babies and kids, it’s about the planet they’ll inherit from us.

 We are committed to quality that lasts.

 We are committed to sustainable fabrics.

 We introduced select styles (primarily for babies) in Certified Organic Cotton in 2020, manufacturing them in Certified GOTS facilities.
-Furthermore, we have taken a stand against deforestation by excluding all non-certified viscose, modal and rayon fabrics in our entire assortment.
+We have also taken a stand against deforestation by excluding all non-certified viscose, modal and rayon fabrics in our entire assortment.

 Hundreds of our styles are made with recycled and sustainable materials.
 We launched kids & baby denim in 2019 featuring our first sustainable synthetic fabric, made with recycled materials.
 In spring 2020, we introduced sustainable swimwear for kids and baby made with recycled fabric, as well as new sustainable options in our kids activewear.
 Over the years, we've worked to expand those collections, adding new styles and colors in the same high-quality sustainable fabrics.
 We're proud to say in 2020, we met our goal to have 100% sustainable materials for all fully synthetic styles, including our puffers kids and baby.
 We were even able to maintain this standard as our new and improved recycled raincoats re-launched in 2023.

 We are committed to sustainable packaging.